-Its statutory organs are the General Assembly, the Board of Directors, the Executive Committee and the Secretary General, while the Legal Council, the Economic Experts Council and the Scientific Council support its activities.
+Its statutory organs are the General Assembly, the Board of Directors, the Executive Committee and the General Manager, while the Legal Council, the Economic Experts Council and the Scientific Council support its activities.

 Its activities have, mainly, three dimensions, i.e. institutional, developmental and social.
 In its institutional role, the HBA contributes in a consultative capacity to regulatory issues, by participating in the formulation of legislative proposals or in technical committees at European and national level, promotes the positions of its members to the competent authorities and monitors the regulatory provisions concerning the operations of the Greek banking and, in general, financial system.

 In its developmental role, it fosters bilateral and multilateral relations with other financial-sector associations in Greece and abroad, encourages the establishment of interbank bodies or other legal entities that aim at the promotion of the Greek banking system, is active in the development of training courses for its member banks and their clients.
 Additionally, it develops relations with local productive forces and contributes to the development of interbank payment systems and the expansion of electronic banking services.
 It also fosters participation in European Projects, offers training through its Hellenic Banking Institute, conducts surveys and research, produces a number of publications (including its quarterly HBA Bulletin and more specialized studies on legal and economic issues relating to the banking system) and explores ways to improve physical securing of banking network and banking transactions.